sebastianopilla/favro-export/README.md

     java -jar favro-exporter.jar --destination=favro-backup --configuration=favro.conf

 You may use either relative or absolute paths for the destination and configuration parameter (relative path are considered relative to the current directory).

-### Future improvements

-The most obvious improvement will be better testing of pagination and rate limiting in the Favro API.
-Feel free to open issues or to send pull requests for other improvements you may need.

 ### Disclaimer